kolodny/zerobox/README.md

 ## Usage

 Getting Zerobox up and running is easy.
-The plugin only requires that include its source on your pages and give its method a link it will use to invoke the lightbox.
-A basic HTML snippet could look something like the following:
+The plugin only requires that you include its source on your pages and give its method a link it will use to invoke the lightbox.
+A basic ligthbox image link could look something like the following:

     <a class="zerobox" href="image.jpg">
         <img src="image-thumb.jpg" />
     </a>

-After which you can target the ```.zerobox``` class:
+After which you can target the ```.zerobox``` class with the plugin:

     $('a.zerobox').zerobox();